 Monitor your SQL query results with an alerting policy

-This document explains how to create an alerting policy to monitor the results of a SQL query.
+This document explains how to create an alerting policy to monitor the results of a query you run in Log Analytics.
+These queries are written in SQL and they must query a log view.
 The alerting policy notifies you when the query result satisfies conditions that you specify.
 For example, you could configure an alerting policy so that you're notified when at least 25% of the log entries in a certain period have a severity of ERROR.

 • To scan individual log entries for a specific phrase, create a log-based alerting policy.
 Use these alerting policies when you want to be notified about things like security-related events.